codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-and-push-an-image.md

 {% endraw %}
 {% endhighlight %}

-## Building a Docker image and pushing it to a registry.
+## Building a Docker image and pushing it to any registry.

 You can push your image to any [Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
 First you need to connect your external registry in the integrations page.
 Here are the instructions for: